antonkarounis/duct-tape-hook/README.md

 ## Github Actions example

-Need to set the two env variables below, as well as the `WEBHOOK_TOKEN` in Repo Settings -> Secrets and Variables -> Actions -> Repository Secrets,
+For reference the below snippet can be included in a Github Action to send a request to a running DuctTapeHook service.
+The `WEBHOOK_TOKEN` secret need to be set within the repository's secrets, which can be found in Repo Settings -> Secrets and Variables -> Actions -> Repository Secrets.

 ```
 name: Fire webhook